lambdamoses/blog/content/post/resources.md

 thumbnailImage: "img/20170718_113538.jpg"
 ---

 Here are some resources on dialogues between science and religion across faiths that I found helpful.
+There are more sites on science and religion than are listed here; I only chose the ones I find helpful, and this list will continue to grow as I discover more resources.
 I have chosen resources that support mainstream science and have intellectual rigor.
 Note that while these resources all seem to oppose the common belief that science and religion are in essential conflict and cannot be reconciled (a.k.a. the conflict thesis), this does not imply a bias in favor of religion.
 Historians of science have discredited the conflict thesis in recent decades, though this development have not gone far beyond the academia.
 In fact, some of the most well-known scholars in this field, who are not fans of the conflict thesis, such as Michael Ruse, Ronald Numbers, and Paul Davies, are not religious.

 Christian resources are over-represented, and some of the interfaith resources also seem to have spme Christian slant as Christians seem to write more on this topics than people of other faiths.
 Honestly, it's much more difficult to find resources on science and religion outside Christian institutions.
 Why?
 Here are some of my speculations: